act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Passed Example 7

-Pages have the same advertised key content but use different layouts:
+These two links go to pages that have the same advertised key content but use different layouts.

 ```html
 <a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/page1.html">Contact us</a>